yash-seth/Misui-Thirdweel/README.md

 - Fully functional E-Commerce Workflows such as Cart, Payment, Catalogue
 - Easy to use navigation menus
 - Responsive Design
-- Vanilla JS, CSS and HTML
+- ReactJS, ExpressJS and NodeJS used for frontend and middleware
 - Fast load times
 - Hosted on AWS